SkyCiv Documentation

 One-way Shear

-The one-way shear limit state, also known as flexural shear, is located at a distance “d” from the face of a column, at the Critical Shear Plane (Refer to Figure 1),
+The one-way shear limit state, also known as beam shear, recognizes that the footing may fail in shear similar to a wide beam along a critical shear plane located at a distance “d” from the face of the column (Figure 1),

 Isolated Footing Design, ACI 318-14